farling42/pf2e-display-actions/README.md

 Click on this Button in the actors tab. ![Button in the actors tab](usage.png)

 This should get you your action display ![action display dialog](dialog.png)

+Simply change the number in the fields to the desired amount.

+### Duplicate
+creates a copy of your window, maybe useful for saving configurations.
+### Show Players
+Opens another another dialog inwhich you can send your dialog to another player at the table.
+Or send it straight into the chat
+### Link to Actor
+Fixes your Actions to that of the actor linked to the window.
+(Influenced by slowed, quickened, ...)
+Currently WIP I may have missed many interactions.

 ## Changelog
 #### v 1.5.0